Femboy-Airlines/FoxtrotCodeEditor/README.md

 # Usage
 You can use Foxtrot un-edited without credit as long as you do not claim it as yours

-If you use modified Foxtrot or make changes to Foxtrot, you can do that as long as you credit me Ideally, link to this Github page, or my Discord username (com2486)
+If you use modified Foxtrot or make changes to Foxtrot, you can do that as long as you credit me.

+Ideally, link to this Github page, or my Discord username (com2486)